pmbaumgartner/dispenv/README.md

 ⚠️ WIP

-Need to make an environment to solve a GitHub issue?
+Need to make an environment to work on a GitHub issue?
 Want to try out a new package and not leave the clutter of a virtual environment behind? `dispenv` is here to save the day!

 ```
 pip install git+https://github.com/pmbaumgartner/dispenv.git